 Where can you find these five Steam games?

-All five titles are available directly on Steam.
-Search each game by name in the Steam store to find their individual pages, pricing, and system requirements.
+All five are available directly on Steam.
+Search each game by name in the Steam store to find individual pages, pricing, and system requirements.

 What genres are represented in this week's picks?

-The five games cover adventure, puzzle, RPG, indie platformer, and strategy genres, making it a varied selection suited to different player preferences.
+The selection covers adventure, puzzle, RPG, indie platformer, and strategy genres, offering variety for different player preferences.

 How often does Steam release new games?

-Steam sees new game launches nearly every day of the week, with the total number of annual releases reaching into the thousands.
-Weekly roundups are one of the most practical ways to stay on top of notable smaller releases.
+Steam launches new games nearly every day, with annual releases reaching into the thousands.
+Weekly roundups are one of the most practical ways to keep track of notable smaller releases.